-- Point out that the baptismal promises reflect the statements of the Nicene and Apostles' Creeds, which we pray at Mass.
-Then turn to the Baptismal Promises section on Live page 24.
-Call on a volunteer to read the bishop's parts, with the rest of the class joining together to respond "I do." - For each statement, invite volunteers to explain in their own words what the statement means.
+- Point out that the baptismal promises reflect the statements of the Nicene and Apostles' Creeds, which we pray at Mass. - For each statement, invite volunteers to explain in their own words what the statement means.
 Clarify any misunderstandings, and provide further instruction on any statements the candidates do not fully grasp.